 This wild tale of movie viewership gone wickedly awry wasn’t an actual news story.
 It was instead a humor piece presented to the public at large on

 In the original Sensacionalista leg pull, which was written in Portuguese, the trusting American soldier’s name was rendered as “Erick Jhonson” (note the unusual spelling of the first name and wild misspelling of the surname, errors that later pranksters would correct by changing the GI’s name to “Erik Johnson”).

 Then and now, the “clipping” circulated on the Internet included a photo of a smiling brunette Caucasian woman holding aloft a dark-skinned toddler.
 Whoever the woman and child actually are, they are not the mother and child of the fictitious “Porn caused my pregnancy” story.
-Said photograph was discovered online by Sensacionalista and used in its fake report without permission of the woman depicted in it.
+Said photograph was discovered online by Sensacionalista and used in their fake report without permission of the woman depicted in it.
 Such unauthorized usage resulted in the issuance of an apology to the folks who had been wronged.
 Said the satire site in its mea culpa:

-A week ago we published an article about a woman who claimed to get pregnant after watching a 3d porn movie.
+A week ago we published an article about a woman who claimed to get pregnant after watching a 3D porn movie.
 The article was fake and we used a photo that we found on the internet.
 Unfortunately, the article spread around the world because some sites thought that it was real.
 That was not our intention.
 Sensacionalista is a small site from Brazil.
 We never thought that this could happen.
 That’s why we are asking this family to accept our sincere apology.
 That woman and her baby in the photo had nothing to do with this article.
-They are just a normal family trying to live they’re own lives.
+They are just a normal family trying to live they’re [sic] own lives.
 We apologize for taking their photo and wrongfully putting it in our article.
 Please, do not publish this article again and next time check what you read before you write.
 This site is a humor site.
 Nothing here is real.